Natural Remedies for Joint Pain in Dogs

 • Dump eggshells in feedings, preferably spread over the dog's meals evenly throughout the day.

-• Add Magnesium.
+• Add Magnesium Chloride.
 A good rule of thumb is a 2:1 calcium-to-magnesium ratio.
 (Need 500mg magnesium crystal-powder for around 1000mg calcium.
 Note; 1/8 tsp or 500 mg powdered magnesium chloride generally contains about 50-60 mg of actual magnesium.
 If you gave 500mg of actual magnesium, that would be too much and cause profuse diarrhea)

 • Magnesium Oxide will be very similar dosing